This page contains affiliate links. Please read our disclosure for more info.

 - To help you decide which tram line, choose where you want to have lunch (most wineries have menus online) and pick the line that fits.
 Having lunch on the 3rd or 4th stop is a good idea.
 We really enjoyed the Green line and having a light lunch at both Mont Rochelle and Le Lude worked perfectly for us.

 - Start at 10am to visit the maximum of six wineries.

 - Be flexible with your plan, though, and consider staying longer at any wineries you love.
 Take your time and enjoy!

-Don’t miss our post on the best Franschhoek restaurants and I’ll be writing a more detailed guide to Franschhoek soon.
+Don’t miss our post on the best Franschhoek restaurants and our detailed guide to things to do in Franschhoek.

 If you enjoyed this post, pin it!